 February 2021 – August 2022

-The Curatorial Residency at Hamilton Artists Inc. (the Inc.) is a new program for Indigenous, Métis, and Inuit curators at all stages of their careers.
+The Curatorial Residency at Hamilton Artists Inc. (the Inc.) is a new program for First Nations, Métis and Inuit curators at all stages of their careers.
 Running every two years, this program cultivates opportunities for Indigenous practitioners to grow their practice through long-term support.
 The curator will spend 18 months in residence, culminating in an exhibition in summer 2022.

 As an artist-run centre, the Inc. is committed to providing a space for creative exploration, experimentation, and risk-taking.
 This residency program is designed to be flexible in order to meet the curator’s needs and goals at this moment in their career.
 The curator will be supported in pursuing expansive research on a project of their choice from the idea phase to public presentation.
 The curator will receive access to resources, mentors (selected by them), workshops, and connections to enable them to accomplish their own goals set for the residency.